-From October 2011, New ESA claimants expected to be fit for work within 6 months joined immediately Differences from September 2012 reflect changes in access to the programme More recent intakes contain a higher proportion of individuals expected to require more support and assistance.
-A quarter of the September 2014 intake is from ESA groups compared to less than 3% in the first intakes to the scheme.
+More recent intakes contain a higher proportion of individuals expected to require more support and assistance.
+A little over a fifth of the September 2015 intake is from ESA groups compared to less than 5% in the first intakes to the scheme.
 Differences since September 2012 reflect changes in access to the Programme, especially for ESA claimants including the introduction of information sessions for potential ESA volunteers and a Jobcentre Plus exercise to identify eligible ESA Claimants who had not been referred to the Programme.